Para leer esta hoja informativa en español, haga clic aquí.

 - Let your health care provider know if you are experiencing side effects, especially if you are taking a drug that may cause a particularly serious problem.

 Whether your side effects are considered mild or serious, if they are getting in the way of you taking your HIV drugs (see our article on adherence), they are a very important concern.
-If you do experience side effects, it is important that you not stop on your own to take your drugs.
+If you do experience side effects, it is important that you not stop on your own taking your drugs.
 Talk to your health care provider, who will help you by suggesting ways to address the side effect directly, changing the dose of the drug, or switching drugs.

 Although the total number of side effects among people taking HIV drugs does not differ much between men and women, some side effects (listed below) appear to be more common in women living with HIV than in men.